 Portfolio Termination

 [The/Each] Equity Portfolio shall be terminated at the [relevant] Equity Portfolio Termination Date.
-The Implementing Partner shall have no further obligations with respect to the terminated Equity Portfolio, except as provided under Articles 13.5 and 14.2.

 As regards the Equity Operation Termination Date, the Implementing Partner may wait until the end of the liquidation of the Equity Intermediary or proceed with a Secondary Sale of the EU Investment in accordance with Article 13.